scholtz/stabilitas-apps/README.md

 ## Greenhouse Hack #3

 This project has been fully created and Proof of concept developed at greenhouse hack 3 with bounty BYOP.

 Project web lauched at: https://stabilitas.finance/

 - [Smart contracts - Pyteal,Teal,Typescript](https://github.com/scholtz/stabilitas-apps/)
 - [Presentation web - Vue.JS](https://github.com/scholtz/stabilitas-web/)

+## PoC to MVP

+PoC showed that the distribution of stable national currencies tokens can be done using multiple oracles within the smart contract.
+Smart contract locks USDc and releases the tokens according to the oracle prices and the state of the oracles and configuration of weights.

+MVP for testnet will require:

+- Time weighted VWAP oracles implementation (Done on Feb19)
+- Automatic amm liqidity increase on lp fees
+- Smart contracts final checks
+- Web deposit
+- Web withdraw
+- Web amm swap
+- Web page for each issued currency
+- Web to check sum of all tokens owned by third party

+MVP for mainnet will require:

+- Legal compliance

 ### Folder structure